OpenBB-finance/OpenBB/docker/README.md

 The `compose.env` file is responsible for loading in the correct environment variables before a session begins.
 Once this is done the `build.sh` file creates a docker image with the appropriate tag.
 The `poetry.dockerfile` is the file used to create the image.
-It has enhanced caching by buidling in three stages.
+It has enhanced caching by building in three stages.
 The stages are described below.

 - python: this stage creates a new `python:3.9-slim-bullseye` image.
 Slim-buster is a small linux distro that comes with a lot of the functionality we need.
 We then set environment variables.
-  This image will only be reran when there is a new version of `python:3.9-slim-bullseye` or when the environemnt variables are updated (there is almost never a reason to update them).
+  This image will only be reran when there is a new version of `python:3.9-slim-bullseye` or when the environment variables are updated (there is almost never a reason to update them).
 - poetry-deps: this stage installs necessary apt packages like curl and git, and then installs poetry.
 This will be reran whenever dependencies change, or whenever `python` has been rerun.
 - poetry: this takes the build from `poetry-deps` and then copies the terminal files into it.
 Then